Carmel Clay Public Library

-The Carmel Clay Public Library, also known as the Carmel Library, is a major public library in Carmel, Indiana.
-The Library is located on 55 4th Avenue S.E. near Carmel High School, and hosts various free academic resources, such as classes, daycare, and activities.
+The Carmel Clay Public Library serves the community of Carmel, Indiana, offering materials to check out, public programs and events, technology, and spaces to meet and study.
+The library has two locations, the Main Library in central Carmel and the Joyce Winner West Branch in the Village of WestClay.

 Early history

 The Carmel Library was unofficially created in 1896 by the Wednesday Literary Club, largely organized by a school teacher named Luther Haines.
 The library was officially founded in 1904 by a group of trustees.
-The library implemented a system in which readers would pay a dollar a year to access a collection of 500 books, with Ida Johnson running the library.
 A grant of US$11,000 was given to the library on March 14, 1913, to expand the building by the Carnegie Corporation.
 The building was largely constructed between 1911 and 1914.
-The building was later transformed into a restaurant entitled "Woody's Library Restaurant", with books still present at the building.
+The building was later transformed into a restaurant entitled "Woody's Library Restaurant," with books still present at the building.

-Modern history

 In 1972, the Carnegie library was replaced by a larger building.
 That facility was renovated in 1986, doubling its size, and was renamed Carmel Clay Public Library in reference to the city of Carmel and Clay Township.

+Modern history